aldigunawan-dev/aldigunawan-dev/README.md

 - 👋 Hi, I’m Aldi
-- 👀 I’m interested in Web and mobile programming
+- 👀 I’m interested in Web and mobile programming, minecraft stuff, and more?
 - 🌱 I’m currently learning Lot's of stuff
 - 💞️ I’m looking to collaborate on Minecraft Server
 - 📫 How to reach me -> https://discord.destaria.xyz